Spooky Halloween Ghosts out of cardboard tubes.

 The idea behind the Pumpkins originated from the Celtics who did this to welcome find spirits!

-In this post, I show you how you can make very quick and easy ghosts.
+In this post, I show you how you can craft very quick and easy ghosts.

-I demonstrate, two versions a very straightforward one for the younger children to do, and then a more advanced one for the older kids.
+I demonstrate two versions, a very straightforward one for younger children, and a more advanced one for the older kids.

-With the right resources, you can make together with your kids fun Spooky Halloween Ghosts out of Cardboard tubes!
+With the right resources, you and your kids can craft fun Spooky Halloween Ghosts out of Cardboard tubes!

 So what are you waiting for, if these ghosts don’t have to be for Halloween they can be just a fun quick craft to pass the time with your kids when they are bored and looking for something spooky to do!